The Importance Of An Accurate Invoice

 The accuracy of your invoice is important for 2 main reasons.

-2. The invoice is used as a verification of the information on the waybill.
+Secondly, it is used as a verification of the information on the waybill.
 It is important to provide a comprehensive description of the item you are sending on our waybill.
 The invoice accompanying the waybill should have the exact same information so that all your shipments will be classified and taxed accurately in the correct commodity class.
 Upon completion of customs inspection, there might be duties and taxes to be incurred, and having an inaccurate invoice will result in being billed incorrectly.